 - 10.5 The sustainability appraisal has informed decision making on the sites identified for allocation.
-The sites allocated are predominantly located in urban areas or key service villages with access to public transport and other services and facilities.
-Where local service villages have been identified to accommodate growth the scale of development proposed and the relative sustainability of settlements have informed the scale of sites included in the Plan.
+The sites allocated are predominantly located in urban areas or key service villages with access to public transport and other services and facilities, with only limited provision made in local or rural village locations.
 It is unlikely however given the small scale nature of sites that significant new infrastructure could be supported or be required. - 10.6 LP2 includes policies to support the continuing growth of town, local and village centres as well as policies to resist of the loss of existing retail facilities in local centres and villages.
 However given the scale of growth proposed through LP2 it is unlikely that allocations will support the provision of new retail and built leisure provision. - 10.7 Policy INF6 included in the LP1 requires that new development makes appropriate contributions towards providing new facilities or improve existing facilities.
-Given the scale and dispersed nature of sites it is likely that non-strategic allocations would make financial contributions towards expanding existing community facilities where there is a lack of capacity to accommodate growth.
+Given the scale and dispersed nature of sites it is likely that non-strategic allocations would make financial contributions towards expanding existing community facilities where there is a lack of capacity to accommodate growth. - 10.8 Policies INF12 will guide the delivery of a new secondary school on the southern edge of Derby City in the vicinity of Sinfin/Infinity Garden Village.
+This will help meet future secondary education needs arising as a result of large scale housing growth on the edge of Derby City allocated through the Local Plan Part 1.
+INF13 will also set out the need for joint working between the developers, local authorities and other governance agencies to deliver a number of sites allocated South of Derby within that area identified as a Garden Village.
+This will ensure that infrastructure is delivered in a timely fashion to meet the needs arising as a result of growth to the south of Sinfin and Chellaston.